 - Adults with disabilities are adults and deserve to be treated and spoken to as adults.
 Do not make decisions for them.
 Do not tell them what to do or use baby talk.
 Provide them with every option you provide those without disabilities.
 If the option they choose presents a difficulty concerning their disability, discuss ways you could modify or adapt the choice.

-- A person’s mobility equipment, such as a wheelchair, scooter or cane, is part of his or her personal space.
+- A person’s mobility equipment, such as a wheelchair, scooter or cane, is part of their personal space.
 Do not touch or move it without permission, even if someone puts it down or chooses to leave it somewhere.
-Leaning on someone’s wheelchair is like leaning on his or her shoulder.
-Putting something in someone’s carry basket is like putting something in his or her backpack.
-It is vital that the owner knows where his or her equipment is at all times.
+Leaning on someone’s wheelchair is like leaning on their shoulder.
+Putting something in someone’s carry basket is like putting something in their backpack.
+It is vital that the owner knows where their equipment is at all times.

 - Listen attentively when you are talking with a person who has difficulty speaking.
 Be patient and wait for the person to finish, rather than correcting or speaking for the person.
 If necessary, ask short or close-ended questions that require short answers, a nod or shake of the head.
 Never pretend to understand if you are having difficulty doing so.
 Instead, repeat what you have understood and allow the person to respond.
 The response will clue you in and guide your understanding.

 - People who have psychiatric disabilities may have varying personalities and different ways of coping with their disability.
 Some may have trouble picking up on social cues; others may be supersensitive.
 One person may be very high energy, while someone else may appear sluggish.
 Treat each person as an individual.
-Ask what will make him or her most comfortable and respect his or her needs to the maximum extent possible.
+Ask what will make them most comfortable and respect their needs to the maximum extent possible.